This is Part 2 in my Kids’ Nutrition Series

 But with a food supply dramatically different than it was just 30 years ago, and the popularity of vitamin supplements, kids can most definitely get certain nutrients in higher-than-expected levels.
 And more is not always better.

-In our second post in our Kids’ Nutrition Series, we’re talking about some ways your child could be getting too much of nutrients essential for health — and what you can do about it.
+In our second post in our Kids’ Nutrition Series, we’re talking about some ways your child could be getting too many nutrients essential for health — and what you can do about it.

 But first, a brief history of why this is a concern in the first place.